 An anonymous, deceased Union soldier whose decomposing body Henry finds in the woods.
 The dead, decomposing body's position in a "chapel" of trees implies a profound uncertainty about the promises of religion; could this body, being eaten by ants, really have a soul in heaven?
 The rotting, ant-strewn corpse also shows that nature is unrelenting.
 Ultimately, the dead soldier shows that Henry's hopes for a glorious death are naïve.

 The The Red Badge of Courage quotes below are all either spoken by Dead soldier or refer to Dead soldier.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of The Red Badge of Courage published in 2005.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of The Red Badge of Courage published in 2005.).

 Chapter 7 Quotes

 He was being looked at by a dead man who was seated with his back against a columnlike tree.
 The corpse was dressed in a uniform that once had been blue, but was now faded to a melancholy shade of green.
 The eyes, staring at the youth, had changed to the dull hue to be seen on the side of a dead fish.
 The mouth was open.
 Its red had changed to an appalling yellow.
 Over the gray skin of the face ran little ants.
 One was trundling some sort of a bundle along the upper lip. ...
 The dead man and the living man exchanged a long look.